Japanese Castles: Nagahama Castle

 Nearby Hikone Castle survived and some of Nagahama Castle's building materials were transported from Nagahama to rebuild Hikone Castle.

-The current castle was reconstructed in 1983 following the advice of a professor of historical architecture from Tokyo Kogyo University (Tokyo Institute of Technology).
-The fortress contains a museum with displays of historic firearms, telescopes and samurai armor.
+The current Nagahama Castle was reconstructed in 1983 following the advice of a professor of historical architecture from Tokyo Kogyo University (Tokyo Institute of Technology).
+The fortress contains a museum with displays of historic firearms, samurai swords, roof tiles, photographs, telescopes and samurai armor.

 Nagahama Castle's top observation deck affords good views of Lake Biwa on a clear day.